derickdev6/sesgocero-engine/README.md

 SesgoCero Engine processes news articles from MongoDB, cleans their content, and groups them by similarity to identify patterns in media coverage.
 The engine uses DeepSeek AI to analyze and process the articles, focusing on identifying similar news events across different sources.

+The engine consists of the following main components:

+1. **main.py**: Orchestrates the entire data processing pipeline, running all steps in sequence
-1. **load_data.py**: Loads article data from various sources into MongoDB
+2. **load_data.py**: Loads article data from various sources into MongoDB
-2. **data_cleaner.py**: Cleans articles using DeepSeek AI and saves them to a separate collection
+3. **data_cleaner.py**: Cleans articles using DeepSeek AI and saves them to a separate collection
-3. **cluster_articles.py**: Clusters cleaned articles based on content similarity using DeepSeek AI
+4. **cluster_articles.py**: Clusters cleaned articles based on content similarity using DeepSeek AI
+5. **fix_clusters.py**: Updates cluster metadata with coverage statistics and article counts

 ## Requirements